As an Amazon Associate, I earn from qualifying purchases.

 Can I use baby red potatoes in this dish?

 No, it’s best to not use baby potatoes.
-Baby-size are smaller and so have a greater skin to potato-flesh ratio.
-We don’t peel these potatoes, but cook and mash them with the red skin intact.
+Baby-size is smaller and so has a greater skin-to-potato-flesh ratio.
+We don’t peel these potatoes for this recipe but cook and mash them with the red skin intact.
 While some skin is desirable, too much would be too chewy.
 Just use regular red small potatoes.

 How to make garlic cream cheese mashed red potatoes in the slow cooker: